SPF Workforce Issues Group

 The Workforce Issues Group considers the workforce implications of system reform and develops tools and guidance to support change, at the same time ensuring the NHS Constitution staff pledges are embedded in NHS policies and practice.

 The group engages on the workforce aspects of a number of policy areas.
-These include new care models, sustainability and transformation partnerships, making the NHS more efficient, NHS Standard Contract, the NHS National Tariff, workplace culture, leadership development and NHS Pension Scheme ACCESS for non NHS organisations providing NHS clinical services.
-The group also developed the tackling bullying in the NHS: a collective call to action and is taking forward work on this initative, which advocates a partnership approach to support a positive workplace culture and tackle bullying in NHS organisations.
+These include sustainability and transformation partnerships (STPs) and integrated care systems (ICSs), making the NHS more efficient, reducing NHS agency spend, the NHS National Tariff, independent sector access to the NHS pension scheme, diversity and inclusion and staff health and wellbeing.
+The group developed and is leading the creating positive workplace cultures and tackling bullying in the NHS: a collective call to action.

-The group is chaired jointly by a representative from the Department of Health and the NHS trade unions.
+The group is chaired jointly by a representative from the Department of Health and Social Care and the NHS trade unions.

 Terms of reference